rust-lang/rfcs/active/0000-allocator.md

 to provide GC-support itself.
 The user-specified allocator is only meant to satisfy a simple, low-level interface for allocating and freeing memory.
 Built-in support for garbage-collection is handled at a higher level, within the Rust standard library itself.
+In short, this two-level design allows us to separate the GC concerns from the low-level allocation concerns.

 ## Where's the beef
 [Why is half of the implementation non-normative]: #wheres-the-beef